vedanty3/use-clipboard-copier/README.md

 ## ****useClipBoardCopier 🪝****

-A React hook which helps you copy text to your clipboard 📋.
+A React hook which helps you copy text to your clipboard. 📋

 ### Installation